xnl-h4ck3r/getSubsidiaries/README.md

 python getSubsidiairies.py "tesla inc"
 ```

-If nore than one company is found then select the company you want to search.
+If more than one company is found, then select the company you want to search.